minoad/articles/style_guides_cheatsheets/cheatsheets/python_time_complexity.md

 So, whether you're embarking on a journey to optimize your code for maximum efficiency or simply seeking to deepen your understanding of algorithmic principles, join us as we unravel the mysteries of Asymptotic Analysis.

 Let's dive in! 🚀

+### Why we do this

+Around 15 years ago, I worked with a company that had developed an application a decade earlier.
+Back then, they were working with a modest database of a few thousand records.
+However, by the time I arrived, the database had ballooned to several million records.
+What was once a smooth operation, with requests completing in milliseconds, had now become a sluggish experience, often taking minutes to process.

+Many of the issues we faced stemmed from decisions made during the initial development phase of the software.
+In those early days, the team hadn't anticipated the exponential growth of their data.
+As a result, the architecture and algorithms they chose struggled to handle the increased scale efficiently.

 ## Details